alescode/osx-applescripts/README.md

 # applescripts
-This is a collection of scripts I use to enhance my OS X experience.
+This is a collection of scripts I use to enhance my Mac OS X experience.